"There's a bond between my brother and me. Even when the world crashes down on you, you continue fighting."

 Making a Splash: May has two monsters in her deck that are Water types.
 Both monsters help secure victory in the duels they debut in.

-May-December Romance: Deconstructed.
+May-December Romance: Played for drama.
 Raphael is at least in his 20's, and May is 10 years old.
 Raphael is obsessed with her only because she looks like his supposed savior.
 May, naturally, doesn't understand what is going on and is freaked out at the whole idea.
 Still, it doesn't stop Raphael from continuing to pursue a lover at least half his age.

 Mental World: Playing with the soul room idea, Mokuba has his own.
 Mokuba's soul room is pretty plain, but covered with stuffed animals, representing not only his innocence, but also his loneliness.

-Misery Builds Character: Deconstructed.
+Misery Builds Character: Played for drama.
 Sure the misery that affects the chosen builds character, but it's not the correct type of character.
 May's pretty much strained between forgiving people who hurt her, Mokuba blames himself for letting May get hurt, and Max is divided as to how all of this plays out.

 Mistaken Message: Hara confused 'like' for 'love'... cut to about 5 millennia and that's being taken the same way with Raphael and May.

 My Name Is Inigo Montoya: Mokuba does this just as he's about to die—emphasize die—by lasers and missiles from Alister's monster.